WildMosquit0/Mosquito_Supermodel/README.md

 **Universal YOLO-based mosquito detection, slicing, tracking, and behavioral analysis pipeline**

-This repository provides a flexible, end-to-end deep learning pipeline for detecting and analyzing mosquito behavior using YOLO models (e.g., YOLOv8) with support for slicing, multi-video tracking, and postprocessing.
-Originally built for mosquito research, the tools are adaptable to similar tasks in entomology and small-object behavior tracking.
+This repository provides a flexible, end-to-end deep learning pipeline for detecting and analyzing mosquito behavior using YOLOv11 with support for slicing, multi-video tracking, and postprocessing.

 ---

 ## 🚀 Features

-- 🔍 **Inference** with YOLOv8 or YOLOv11
+- 🔍 **Inference** with YOLOv11
 - 🧩 **SAHI slicing** for small-object detection
 - 🧠 **Track ID continuity** across frames/videos
-- 📊 **Behavioral metrics**: visit count, duration, distance
+- 📊 **Behavioral metrics**: visit count, duration, distance (works only with tracking mode)
 - 📁 **Config-based execution** (no hardcoded paths)
 - 📈 **Plotting & heatmap visualization**
-- ⚙️ Modular design: `inference`, `analyze`, `train`, `track`, and `utils`

 ---